How To Find Estate Sales

 I have a few essentials I always take with me.
 Most often used are Post-It notes and a black Sharpie, measuring tape, cloth tote bag, flashlight, umbrella, and lots of cash.
 Oh, and I should also mention, there are things I do not bring.
 Jewelry…don’t wear fancy diamonds if you want a deal.
 Leave the Louis Vuitton bag at home.
 Don’t wear heels.
 Don’t wear skinny jeans you can’t bend in.
 Don’t wear a poncho (I learned this one the hard way).
 Also, a random side note, ponchos are extremely difficult when you have to go pee.

 Some estate sales will have shopping baskets available, others will have nothing.
-If you have an armful, they usually let you chuck your treasures under the cashiers table, but that’s not always the case.
+If you have an armful, they usually let you chuck your treasures under the cashier’s table, but that’s not always the case.
 No one wants to end up lugging 78 lbs of marble and books around a sale.
-A cloth shopping bag or two will be really useful in these occasions.
+A cloth shopping bag or two will be really useful on these occasions.

 Why on earth do you bring a flashlight?
 Easy.
 How many times have you walked into a dimly lit basement, closet or den?
 Wanna check waaaay in the back of a cabinet?
 See behind all those books?
 The flashlight is your friend.